-Artificial colours and particularly talking about the dry colours that are used for playing Holi have toxic chemicals and kerosene present in them that can cause an asthma attack.
+Artificial colours and specifically the dry colours that are used for playing Holi.
+These contain toxic chemicals and kerosene present in them that can cause an asthma attack.
 All conventional colours contain harmful substances that can lead to several health problems, including aggravating the symptoms of asthma.
-Patients of asthma and allergic rhinitis have to follow their basic care tips like taking small steps to prevent any harm or damage to your lungs.
-Doing this will not only help you in playing Holi but also without thinking about post-Holi asthma attacks and other problems.
-Read further to know about some pre Holi prevention tips to prevent asthma attacks from colours.
+Asthma and allergic rhinitis patients have to follow their basic care tips and take small steps to prevent any harm or damage to the lungs.
+Read further to know about some pre Holi care tips to prevent asthma attacks from colours.

 Holi tips for asthma patients